 Dawson City Travel Guide

-Dawson City, the heart of the Klondike Gold Rush
+Dawson City is the heart of the Klondike Gold Rush, situated on the banks of the Yukon River.

-Situated on the banks of the Yukon River, Dawson City is a vibrant, colourful northern community.
-I fell in love with the place the moment I first arrived.
+I fell in love with the vibrant, colourful community the moment I first arrived.
 Restaurants and businesses are named after Dawson’s short fame.
 There is a Jack London grill, a Diamond Tooth Gertie’s dance hall and a Klondike Kate’s restaurant.
 Many old buildings are boarded up and look very original from times past by.

 Good news is, Dawson has failed to turn itself into a Klondike version of miniature Disneyland and instead is a beautiful, remote and laid-back jewel with a real Wild West border town vibe.
 The secret of Dawson’s success seems to lie with its people living there today.